cjoudrey/graphql-schema-linter/README.md

 This package provides a command line tool to validate GraphQL schema definitions against a set of rules.

+If you're looking to lint your GraphQL queries, check out this ESLint plugin: [apollographql/eslint-plugin-graphql](https://github.com/apollographql/eslint-plugin-graphql).

 _This is still work in progress._

 ## Install